 Some make the argument that e-cigarettes (also known as vaporizers) are just another nicotine replacement therapy, wherein nicotine is delivered into the body through a harmless vapor, instead of through the burning of tobacco.

 This is what differentiates e-cigarettes from regular cigarettes.
-To receive nicotine through a cigarette, you must also inhale 70 different cancer causing chemicals, whereas an e-cigarette provides you a hit of nicotine through the vaporizing of liquid nicotine.
+To receive nicotine through a cigarette, you must also inhale 70 different cancer-causing chemicals, whereas an e-cigarette provides you a hit of nicotine through the vaping of liquid.
 It must be noted, however, that studies have yet to be made on the long-term effects of inhaling the vapor of liquid nicotine.

 One characteristic that is common between smoking cigarettes and vaping is that you can more or less determine how much nicotine you ingest.
-Liquid nicotine can be bought with varying degrees of nicotine in them, just as cigarettes can have different concentrations of nicotine depending on the brand, length and size of the cigarette.
+The liquid can be bought with varying degrees of nicotine in them, just as cigarettes can have different concentrations of nicotine depending on the brand, length and size of the cigarette.

 Liquid nicotine has come to the forefront of the public’s consciousness recently with the advent and ever-growing popularity of e-cigarettes which use liquid nicotine as its base ingredient.
 Liquid nicotine is sold alongside e-cigarettes and other vaping accessories and like the e-cigarette industry in general it is not currently regulated by any federal or governmental agency.
 This despite nicotine and especially liquid nicotine, being known as a highly toxic and lethal poison that when absorbed through the skin even in diluted form can cause overdoses leading to nausea, seizures and death in some cases.

 This has prompted the debate about what place nicotine liquid has as both the lifeblood of a burgeoning, multi-million dollar industry and, as the director of the California Poison Control Center stated, “one of the most potent naturally occurring toxins we have”.